 - Use the updated version of any remote meeting application — including the newest version of Zoom, which was updated in January

 - Ensure the organization’s telework policy addresses requirements for physical and information security

-Victims of teleconference hijacking or other cyber-crimes should report it to the If you receive a specific threat during a teleconference, report it to the or at (800) CALL-FBI.
+Victims of teleconference hijacking or other cyber-crimes should report it to the FBI’s Internet Crime Complaint Center.
+If you receive a specific threat during a teleconference, report it to the FBI online or at (800) CALL-FBI.